nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.md

 ## Zero downtime deployments with Envoyer
 So firstly, a quick overview of how Envoyer handles zero downtime deployments.
 On the face of it, it's actually quite simple — symlinks.
 Each time you deploy code with Envoyer, it creates a new folder on the server in a "releases" folder.
 The name of the folder is timestamped with the time of the deployment to keep it unique e.g. `releases/20170128235240`.
 Once a deployment is successful, Envoyer creates a "current" folder symlink to that newly created releases folder.

 In order for everything to work, you'll need to set the document root on your server to point to this current folder.
+For security reasons, Magento also recommends pointing your document root to the `pub` folder, so your document root should be `current/pub`.

 _Note:_ If you're using cPanel (like me), cPanel doesn't like the document root to be changed.
 To get around this I simply created a `.htaccess` file at the server root, to rewrite the base URL as follows:
 {% highlight apache linenos %}
 RewriteEngine on
 RewriteCond %{HTTP_HOST} ^mydomain.com$ [NC,OR]
 RewriteCond %{HTTP_HOST} ^www.mydomain.com$
-RewriteCond %{REQUEST_URI} !current/
+RewriteCond %{REQUEST_URI} !current/pub/
-RewriteRule (.*) /current/$1 [L]
+RewriteRule (.*) /current/pub/ $1 [L]
 {% endhighlight %}

 ## GIT Repository